 1. General information

-Short stay visa applications should be lodged from your country of residence.
+Short stay visa applications must be lodged from your country of residence.

-Applications by non-residents could only be accepted in duly justified cases of force majeure.
+Applications by non-residents (e.g. visitors) can only be accepted in duly justified cases of force majeure.

 2. Submit your application form and make an appointment